 No matter how experienced of a digital marketer you are, it is always helpful to brush up on best practices before launching your campaign.
 Before you create display ads, take a step back and make sure you’ve thought through each of the five key areas below.

 But before you begin creating your ads, make sure you’ve also thought through a few additional questions, in order to help you identify the proper placement.
 You’ll need to reach out to the right audience, at the right time.
 Think about your target audience and ask yourself these questions before launch:

 What websites are most appropriate for your campaign?

 What keywords do people search for when they find your company?

-♦ What geography is most relevant to your company?
+What geography is most relevant to your company?
 If you’re really going for brand lift, you may not need to hone in so specifically.
 However, if you’re promoting an event, that will likely inform both your ad copy and your geo-targeting.